 Most physicians don’t ask these types of questions because they don’t know why to ask them, and it is not common practice to rule out endometriosis when considering such GI and bowel symptoms.
 When doctors evaluate a patient, looking into the stomach, the colon, and the rectum, they do so to look for a potential source of the pain inside the organs, not on the outside, where endometriosis lesions can lie.

-Oftentimes, doctors also don’t refer the patient to a laparoscopic surgeon, who can observe the outer walls of these abdominal organs, assuming they
+Oftentimes, doctors also don’t refer the patient to a laparoscopic surgeon, who can observe the outer walls of these abdominal organs, assuming they are not equipped or trained to do so themselves.
+This is important to note, as a laparoscopic surgery with a biopsy and accompanying pathology report is the only proven way to formally diagnose endometriosis.
+By ignoring this, the physician does not rule out this possibility.

 So what do these doctors recommend as a solution to their patient’s supposed illness?
 Typically, GI specialists will suggest some dietary adjustments, which may temporarily calm the bowel symptoms, giving a false impression that the problem is fixed.
 But the symptoms inevitably return, and usually very quickly.
 Even if a patient continues to display pain and symptoms after countless diet changes and Helicobacter pylori (H. pylori) treatment – all strong indicators of endometriosis – the physician may not provide the referral that the patient so desperately needs.